davsim1/SpotWars/README.md

 then clicking the world to transfer to.

 TODO:
-* Randomize map generation.
 * Find a way to handle input from multiple players.
-* Make changes to make it multiplayer (currently one person controls all players).
+* Make changes to make it multiplayer.
 * Create opening, winning, and losing splash screens.
 * Allow users to change settings in a file or on opening screen.
 * Make the game accessible to play online.